judsonlmoore/judsonlmoore.com/_posts/travel/destinations/ireland/2018-02-03-dublin-weekend-itinerary.markdown

 {% assign images = gallery["2018-02-03-dublin-weekend-itinerary"] %}
 {% include gallery-lightbox.html images=images %}

-{% cloudinary /assets/images/2018/01/dublin-weekend-itenerary-dublin-castle-irish-sword-of-state.jpg alt="A detailed view of the gilded hilt of the Irish Sword of State" description="The Irish Sword of State on Display at the Dublin Castle" %}
+{% cloudinary post-image /assets/images/2018/01/dublin-weekend-itenerary-dublin-castle-irish-sword-of-state.jpg alt="A detailed view of the gilded hilt of the Irish Sword of State" description="The Irish Sword of State on Display at the Dublin Castle" %}

 back to top